2021 Mechanic & Repair Technologies Degree Guide

 |Bus and Truck Mechanics||304,600||9.3%|

-How Much Money Do People With a Mechanic & Repair Technologies Degree Make?
+How Much Money Do Mechanic & Repair Technologies Grads Make?

 Recently graduated mechanic and repair technologies students earned an average of $31,565 in 2017-2018.
 Earnings can range from as low as $9,700 to as high as $67,600.
 As you might expect, salaries for mechanic and repair technologies graduates vary depending on the level of education that was acquired.